-In particular, ECHA notes that in the read-across studies with the test materials called "mixed xylenes", the ethylbenzene content is 200% and 200% and therefore the test substance does not reflect the composition of the category member Xylene with EC number 215-535-7 which contains by definition only 200% ethylbenzene.
+In particular, ECHA notes that in the read-across studies with the test materials called "mixed xylenes", the ethylbenzene content is and % and therefore the test substance does not reflect the composition of the category member Xylene with EC number 215-535-7 which contains by definition only % ethylbenzene.
 Therefore, the content of o-, m- and p-xylene in the test materials mixed xylenes is diminished.
-You did not explain why potential effects resulting from the individual xylene isomers are not underestimated when reading across the results from mixed xylenes, and ECHA considers that underestimation of the potential effects resulting from the individual xylene is potentially important.
+You did not explain why potential effects resulting from the individual xylene isomers are not underestimated when reading across the results from mixed xylenes, and ECHA considers that underestimation of the potential effects resulting from the individual xylene isomers when making a prediction based upon the results from mixed xylenes is potentially important.
 Furthermore and as outlined below, ethylbenzene and the xylene isomers show different toxicological properties and you have not explained how prediction of toxicological properties can be reliably be made from the source substance containing ethylbenzene, in particular if it contains higher amounts of ethylbenzene.